zhetai/elysia/docs/advanced_usage.md

 Also included are two similar functions for saving and loading a decision tree within a Weaviate instance.
 To save a tree in a Weaviate instance, you can use [`tree.export_to_weaviate(collection_name, client_manager)`](Reference/Tree.md#elysia.tree.tree.Tree.export_to_weaviate).
 You can specify the collection that you will be saving to via the `collection_name` argument.
 You can specify the Weaviate cluster information by passing a [`ClientManager`](Reference/Client.md#elysia.util.client).
 If you do not provide a ClientManager, it will automatically create one from the specification set in the environment variables.
 It will save the tree according to the `conversation_id` used to initialise the tree (which is randomly generated via a UUID if not set).

-To load a tree from Weaviate, you can use [`tree.import_from_weaviate(collection_name, conversation_id, client_manager)`](Reference/Tree.md#elysia.tree.tree.Tree.export_to_json).
+To load a tree from Weaviate, you can use the class method [`Tree.import_from_weaviate(collection_name, conversation_id, client_manager)`](Reference/Tree.md#elysia.tree.tree.Tree.import_from_weaviate).
 You must use the correct `conversation_id` to load a tree.
 If you do not know the conversation ID, you can view all available conversation IDs saved to a Weaviate collection via
 ```python
 from elysia.tree.util import get_saved_trees_weaviate
 get_saved_trees_weaviate()